-HYDROGEIOS integrates a conjunctive surface-groundwater simulator within a water management scheme, to describe the hydrological processes and the impacts of human interventions.
-It is suitable for simulating the water balance across disturbed hydrosystems with conjunctive water uses even with limited data.
+HYDROGEIOS integrates conjunctive surfaceа groundwater simulator within a water management scheme, to describe the hydrological processes and the impacts of human interventions.
+It is suitable for simulating the water balance across modified hydrosystems with conjunctive water uses even with limited data.
 It aims to treat the issues mentioned in the introduction, such as the faithful representation of the decision-related interactions, through establishing computationally efficient modelling schemes.
-Other significant issues are the use of GIS for generating various levels of spatial information, the physical consistency a propos to the modelling components, and the parsimonious use of parameters.
-The software provides also tools for the calibration of parameters, on the basis of multiple fitting criteria and advanced algorithms for single- and multi-objective optimisation.
+Other significant issues are the use of GIS for generating various levels of spatial information, the physical consistency related to the modelling components, and the parsimonious use of parameters.
+The software provides also tools for the calibration of parameters, on the basis of multiple fitting criteria and advanced algorithms for singleand multi-objective optimization.

-The key points of our approach were revealed through a case study, involving a real management problem in a hydrosystem of many peculiarities.
-These refer to both the physics of the basin (karstic subsurface, high contribution of baseflow to total runoff, extended outflows to the sea) and the water management regime (combined supply from surface and groundwater resources, multiple water uses, negative impacts of pumping to the downstream water availability, lack of real abstraction data).
-The calibration was based on a combined strategy, where the hydrological experience had the key role and optimisation, carried out through the evolutionary annealing-simplex method, was used as an auxiliary tool, which provided fast solutions.
-Having a hundred of parameters to optimize and seven hydrographs to fit, the equifinality problem emerged.
-However, we attempted to increase the information contained in calibration data, by assigning additional criteria to control specific aspects of the measured outputs (e.g. the reproduction of flow interruptions) and criteria to prohibit the generation of unrealistic trends, regarding the internal variables of the groundwater module, which is another innovation in our approach.
+The key points of our approach were demonstrated through a case study, involving a real management problem in a hydrosystem of many peculiarities.
+These refer to both the physics of the basin (karst subsurface, high contribution of baseflow to total runoff, significant lateral outflows to the sea) and the water management regime (combined supply from surface and groundwater resources, multiple water uses, negative impacts of pumping on the downstream water availability, lack of real abstraction data).
+The calibration was based on a combined strategy, where the hydrological experience had the key role and optimization, carried out through the evolutionary annealing-simplex method, was used as an auxiliary tool, which provided fast solutions.
+Having a leaky basin with ill-posed boundaries and thus unknown allocation of hydrological losses due to evapotranspiration and underground outflows, the hundred parameters to optimize and seven hydrographs to fit, the equifinality problem emerged.
+However, we attempted to increase the information contained in calibration data, by assigning additional criteria to control specific aspects of the measured outputs (e.g., the reproduction of flow interruptions) and criteria to prohibit the generation of unrealistic trends, regarding the internal variables of the groundwater module, which is another innovation in our approach.
 Moreover, by emphasising the model performance in validation and the physical interpretation of parameters, we managed to guide the search towards a best-compromise set, which is essential for an engineering application.

-Further analysis is now implemented regarding the practical use of Pareto-based approaches, in combination with classical global optimisation, to detect the most promising areas of search spaces in problems involving very many parameters and criteria.
-Investigation is also under way for the model implementation on finer time scales, by means of incorporating routing procedures within simulation.
-The task is not straightforward, given the co-operation of three modules interchanging inputs and outputs (surface hydrological model, groundwater model and water management model); an iterative procedure is required within each time step which is, however, inconsistent with the condition of successive time periods assumed in all known routing numerical schemes.
+Further analysis is now implemented regarding three key issues of the proposed modelling framework.
+The first involves a sensitivity analysis of parameters accompanied by the examination of different levels of delineation in the study area, in the direction of reducing the number of free variables, thus gaining on model parsimony, without loosing on performance.
+The second focuses on the practical use of Pareto-based approaches, in combination with classical global optimization, to analyze possible structural and data errors and detect the most promising areas of search spaces in problems involving many parameters and criteria.
+A last research issue under way is the model implementation on finer time scales, by means of incorporating routing procedures within simulation.
+The task is not straightforward, given the co-operation of three modules interchanging inputs and outputs (surface hydrological model, groundwater model and water management model); an iterative procedure is required within each time step, which is, however, inconsistent with the condition of successive time periods assumed in all known numerical routing schemes.
 The results of these investigations will be reported in due course.